More details released on deputy-involved DUI crash

 Witnesses reportedly told 911 the driver was throwing a toddler around in the road.

-At 5:40 p.m., Trooper Guster said he arrived on the scene and saw Daniels sitting on the ground next to the crashed vehicle, holding the toddler.
+At 5:40 p.m., Trooper Guster said he arrived on the scene and saw House sitting on the ground next to the crashed vehicle, holding the toddler.

-Guster said he tried to talk with Daniels and secure the child, and Daniels allegedly identified himself as a Bay County deputy.
+Guster said he tried to talk with House and secure the child, and House allegedly identified himself as a Bay County deputy.

-When Guster attempted to take the child for medical assessment, Daniels reportedly grabbed the trooper’s arm, who warned him a taser would be used if he became hostile.
+When Guster attempted to take the child for medical assessment, House reportedly grabbed the trooper’s arm, who warned him a taser would be used if he became hostile.

-Daniels became calm, and Guster said he attempted to take the child again, and Daniel grabbed the trooper’s arm again.
+House became calm, and Guster said he attempted to take the child again, and House grabbed the trooper’s arm again.

 FHP reports Guster then made an assessment and decided to deploy the taser to subdue him, and temporarily incapacitated him.